decentralized-identity/keri/docs/Glossary.md

 Credentials are a part of our daily lives; driver's licenses are used to assert that we are capable of operating a motor vehicle, university degrees can be used to assert our level of education, and government-issued passports enable us to travel between countries.
 This specification provides a mechanism to express these sorts of credentials on the Web in a way that is cryptographically secure, privacy respecting, and machine-verifiable.
 [Know more](https://www.w3.org/TR/vc-data-model/)

 #### Verifiable Data Structure
 Provides proof of key state for its identifier.
 In KERI it is the Key Event Log (`KEL`).
+Key management is embedded in KELs, including recovery from key compromise.

 #### W3C DID
 The W3C consortium Decentralized ID standardization.
 [More](https://w3c.github.io/did-core/).